-Nicole is a fifth-year doctoral student interested in the relation between parenting practices and parental psychopathology on early childhood social-emotional and behavioral problems.
+Nicole is a sixth-year doctoral student interested in the relation between parenting practices and parental psychopathology on early childhood social-emotional and behavioral problems.
 Specifically, she is interested in early childhood emotion development, including emotion expression, emotion regulation, and emotion socialization, as well as difficulties in early childhood prosocial behavior, including aggression and peer problems.
 Click here for CV.

 - Master of Science in Psychology: Florida International University, 2014